TO RISK IT ALL: Nine Conflicts and the Crucible of Decision Making | Admiral James Stavridis, Penguin Press, 352p.

 Nevertheless, it brings to life parts of America’s incredible defense history that many have forgotten or never learned.
 Take, for instance, the DPRK's seizure of the U.S.S.
 Pueblo.
 The impossible situation its commander was placed in without any optimal outcomes available.
 Most of us will never face these types of consequential choices.

-Stavridis draws the obvious lessons: Gathering all Data, Understanding the timeline, Considering all outcomes, Evaluating resources, Focusing on People, Being open to changing your mind, etc. The author provides a Churchillian tool in the leader’s toolbox, but this one isn’t heavy-duty in either depth or breadth.
+Stavridis draws the apparent lessons: Gathering all Data, Understanding the timeline, Considering all outcomes, Evaluating resources, Focusing on People, Being open to changing your mind, etc. The author provides a Churchillian tool in the leader’s toolbox, but this one isn’t heavy-duty in either depth or breadth.